Undergraduate and advanced level courses and programmes

 Advanced level courses offer a chance to deal in depth with these and related areas of economic history.
 Much emphasis is placed on helping students develop their skills in oral and written presentation, and advanced level students are expected to write undergraduate theses

-All freestanding courses at master's level in economic history
+Freestanding courses in English at master's level in economic history, national admission only

 National admission only.